-The mission of the Department of Molecular Biology and Biophysics (MBB) at UConn Health is to promote excellence in research and education.
-MBB is proud and committed to providing a supportive environment and a diverse scientific community for its multidisciplinary research efforts.
-The MBB department bridges molecular biology, genetics, biochemistry, cell biology, biophysics and structural biology in the study of important biological and biomedical problems.
+The overall mission of the Department of Molecular Biology and Biophysics at UConn Health is to promote excellence and provide an outstanding environment for research and education.
+The department offers a highly supportive environment and is committed to promoting a diverse scientific community.
+Our research is multidisciplinary bridging molecular biology and genetics, biochemistry, biophysics, imaging, and structural, computational and modeling approaches to address fundamental issues in biomedical science.

-MBB also manages outstanding core facilities that provide local and sometimes nation-wide access to state-of-the art research infrastructure that is continuously updated.
-This includes the Central Electron Microsopy Facility, the Gregory P. Mullen NMR Structural Biology Facility, the X-ray Crystallography Facility and the Biophysical Core; and the UConn Program for Excellence in Structural Biology which supports inter-campus collaboration between UConn Health and Storrs campuses.
+Faculty in MB&B manage a number of outstanding core facilities including the Electron Microscopy Facility, the Gregory P. Mullen NMR Structural Biology Facility, the X-ray Crystallography Facility, and the Biophysical Core.
+MB&B also participates in the UConn Program for Excellence in Structural Biology and promotes interactions between laboratories at the UConn Health and Storrs campuses.

 Be sure to follow us on twitter@mbbuchc for news, schedule reminders and other useful information.
 If you have any questions, please do not hesitate to contact us.